Spencer-Sch/Calculator_2.0/README.md

 - Continueing work to keep the text content of 'EquationOutput' and 'EquationResultOutput' inside their respective containers.
 Implemented a useful font size calc formula that I found to help scale font sizes with viewport width.

 - Worked on finding ideal font sizes based on character-length-breakpoints.

+### Day 25

+---

+#### Update #1

+- Began implementing breakpoints to keep the text content of 'EquationOutput' and 'EquationResultOutput' inside their respective containers.

+- 'EquationResultOutput' while 'typographySmall' class is applied:

+  - Completed breakpoint process for from smallest screen size to largest.

+- 'EquationResultOutput' while 'typography' class is applied:

+  - Yet to be done.

+- Edited the 'md' breakpoint from 960 to 950 in MUI theme object.

+- Added a 'minWidth' to the overall container in 'App'.

+- Used breakpoints to hide 'historySection' on smaller screens.

+- Used breakpoints to make 'calculatorSection' take fill all of the parent container on smaller screens.